JoshIri360/mediassist-app/README.md

 ## Overview

-**MediAssist** is a mobile application designed to enhance productivity in medical emergencies.
+**MediAssist** is a web application designed to enhance productivity in medical emergencies.
 It provides AI-powered medical advice, locates nearby hospitals and pharmacies, and offers comprehensive medication information.
 This app aims to streamline access to critical medical information, improving efficiency and response times in urgent situations.

 ## Features